-Abateraninkunga ba Sholi (“Sholi”) Cooperative, meaning “Mutual Assitance,” is located in Muhanga disctrict, Southern Province, in the center of Rwanda about halfway between Kigali and Lake Kivu.
-Established in 2008, Sholi has been producing coffee for nearly a decade, and the cooperative’s name speaks to its members working together to improve both their coffee and the greater community.
-Sholi was borne out of a women’s assication called “Kundwa”, which means “love” in Kinyarwanda.
-The cooperative received their Fairtrade certification in 2015 and Rainforest Alliance certification in 2016.
+Abateraninkunga ba Sholi (“Sholi”) Cooperative, meaning “Mutual Assistance,” is located in Muhanga district, Southern Province, in the center of Rwanda, about halfway between Kigali and Lake Kivu.
+Established in 2008, Sholi has been producing coffee for nearly a decade, and the Cooperative’s name speaks to its members working together to improve both their coffee and the greater community.
+Sholi was borne out of a women’s association called “Kundwa”, which means “love” in Kinyarwanda.
+The Cooperative received its Fairtrade certification in 2015 and Rainforest Alliance certification in 2016.
 In 2017, Atlas imported Sholi’s inaugural shipment to the U.S., and in 2018 we’re thrilled to be bringing in even more of their delicious coffee.

 Nearly half (157) of Sholi’s 386 members are women, including two of the five board members.
-In 2016, Sholi received a grant to build both a community center and regional health center to serve members and local residents.
-During a visit in 2018 we visited the regional health center, and met with several of the staff members to learn about the invaluable services they offer to the remote surrounding area.
-With the nearest larger health facility being over 18 km away on poor roads, the blood tests and treatment they can provide for malaraia, parasites, respiratory infection, and basic first aid.
-Betty, the head nurse, along with the other four staff members, are hoping to run a nutrition and cooking program to combat early childhood (< 5 years old) malnutrion, as working out some public-health partnerships with other clinics in the region.
+In 2016, Sholi received a grant to build both a community center and a regional health center to serve members and residents.
+During a visit in 2018, we visited the regional health center and met with several of the staff members to learn about the invaluable services they offer to the remote surrounding area.
+With the nearest larger health facility being over 18 km away on poor roads, the blood tests and treatment they can provide for malaria, parasites, respiratory infection, and basic first aid.
+Betty, the head nurse, along with the other four staff members, are hoping to run a nutrition and cooking program to combat early childhood (< 5 years old) malnutrition, as working out some public-health partnerships with other clinics in the region.